 I do not generally have an emergency food supply.
 If a severe storm is coming I’ll stock on whatever we’ll need to get through it.
 Do you have an emergency food supply?

-Filed Under: Potpourri - A Bit Of This And That
+Category: Potpourri - A Bit Of This And That